 A new urban land policy has given increased impetus to the city and developers are now coming up with both affordable and luxury projects alike.
 Chandrashekharpur in the northern suburbs of the city is experiencing rapid development along with other zones including Jatni, Khurda and Choudwar.
 Bhubaneswar

 Road is another hotbed for realty development along with Sundarpada

 , Nandankanan Road

 , Tankapani, Hanspal

 and Chandka.
 Properties are registered at the sub registrars office while property mutation is done by applying to Circle Revenue Office.
 BMC has undertaken pioneering work in various fields and perceives its role as principal provider of services as detailed below to provide a better quality of life to the residents of Bhubaneswar

-With prominent institutes including n Institute of Technology, Institute of Science Education and Research (NISER), Institute of Physics, Kalinga Institute of Industrial Technology (KIIT), Siksha O Anusandhan University, Utkal University, Xavier Institute of Management, Bhubaneswar
+With prominent institutes including Indian Institute of Technology, National Institute of Science Education and Research (NISER), Institute of Physics, Kalinga Institute of Industrial Technology (KIIT), Siksha O Anusandhan University, Utkal University, Xavier Institute of Management, Bhubaneswar

 real estate, is seeing spike in rental activities.

 Municipal Corporation (BMC) is the major civic administrator for 67 wards of the city.
 The mayor, deputy mayor and other elected members form a council for discharge of the corporations functions.
 It looks after services including health & sanitation, slum development, disaster management, city beautification, citizen services, solid waste management, underground sewerage, online services, and vending zones.Bhubaneswar